Orlando, FL – Feb 24 – 27, 2022

 Reserve your place for our upcoming Coaching Education / Training Camp!
 Only 20 spots available!

-Coaches will take the opportunity to earn up to 10 USAT Continuing Education Credits.
+Coaches and athletes will take the opportunity to earn up to 10 USAT Continuing Education Credits.
 Learn the latest research on multi-sport coaching education and hands on training.
 Bring your training gear as well as you will be able to take part of swimming, biking and running.
 The camp will feature lectures, rides, runs, along with some open water swimming and pool swimming.
 USA Triathlon Coaches will receive 10 USAT CEU’s!

 3:00 pm – 4:30 pm Open Water Swimming – Lecture